 Monitoring and Evaluation Advisor

 Dr Femi Nzegwu is a research, monitoring and evaluation and international management specialist with over 20 years of experience in these fields, including institutional learning, institutional capacity building and strategy development.
 She is highly multi-disciplinary, holding degrees in Post-Colonial Studies, Public Health, Sociology and Economics.
 She was head of research and learning organization and then head of research, evaluation and impact at the British Red Cross, and managed the research/evaluation portfolio at Guide Dogs for the Blind UK.
 She has worked as a regional adviser for the United Nations and as an advisor/ consultant to many UK and international agencies and governments on research, M&E, policy and institutional capacity development.
 Her work with civil society organizations and the public sector is extensive and well documented.
 She is the author of numerous policy research, evaluation and learning papers and books.

 Sangita joined INASP in September 2015.
 She has worked as a Communications Officer/Manager in a range of international organizations including United Nations Development Programme (UNDP), Worldwide Fund for Nature (WWF) and Lutheran World Federation.
 In addition to over 10 years of international experience in communications and media relations, she is also an active researcher and has authored/co-authored many publications.
 Sangita holds a PhD in Sociology (Development Communication) from University of Surrey (UK), a Master's degree in Anthropology (Nepal) and a Diploma in Information Technology (Australia).
-A visiting Researcher at the University of Surrey, Sangita is also affiliated to the University of Bath as a Visiting Lecturer and as a Research Associate at the CNSUK.
+Sangita is also affiliated to the Centre for Nepal Studies UK (CNSUK) as a Research Associate.

 Capacity Development Approaches Officer